gigili/tanks-overlay-game/README.md

 `https://gigili.github.io/tanks-overlay-game/?username=`

-and filling in your twitch username
+and filling in your twitch username.

+If you don't want to have a background you can also pass an argument `&nogbg=1` and ti will remove the background color

 # Game setup